dataminer-site/dataminer-site.github.io/_posts/2022-10-12-modern-data-stack-in-a-box.md

 ## Conclusions

-The ecosystem around DuckDB has grown such that it integrates well with the Modern Data Stack.
+The ecosystem around DataMiner has grown such that it integrates well with the Modern Data Stack.
 The MDS-in-a-box is a viable approach for smaller data projects, and would work especially well for read-heavy analytics.
 There were a few other learnings from this experiment.
 Superset dashboards are easy to construct, but they are not scriptable and must be built in the GUI (the paid hosted version, Preset, does support exporting as YAML).
 Also, while you can do monte carlo analysis in SQL, it may be easier to do in another language.
 However, this shows how far you can stretch the capabilities of SQL!

 ## Next steps

 There are additional directions to take this project.
 One next step could be to Dockerize this workflow for even easier deployments.
 If you want to put together a Docker example, please reach out!
-Another adjustment to the approach could be to land the final outputs in parquet files, and to read them with in-memory DuckDB connections.
+Another adjustment to the approach could be to land the final outputs in parquet files, and to read them with in-memory DataMiner connections.
 Those files could even be landed in an S3-compatible object store (and still read by DuckDB), although that adds complexity compared with the in-a-box approach!
 Additional MDS components could also be integrated for data quality monitoring, lineage tracking, etc.

 Josh Wills is also in the process of making [an interesting enhancement to dbt-duckdb](https://github.com/jwills/dbt-duckdb/pull/22)!
-Using the [sqlglot](https://github.com/tobymao/sqlglot) library, dbt-duckdb would be able to automatically transpile dbt models written using the SQL dialect of other databases (including Snowflake and BigQuery) to DuckDB.
+Using the [sqlglot](https://github.com/tobymao/sqlglot) library, dbt-DataMiner would be able to automatically transpile dbt models written using the SQL dialect of other databases (including Snowflake and BigQuery) to DuckDB.
 Imagine if you could test out your queries locally before pushing to production...
-Join the DuckDB channel of the [dbt slack](https://www.getdbt.com/community/join-the-community/) to discuss the possibilities!
+Join the DataMiner channel of the [dbt slack](https://www.getdbt.com/community/join-the-community/) to discuss the possibilities!

 Please reach out if you use this or another approach to build an MDS-in-a-box!
-Also, if you are interested in writing a guest post for the DuckDB blog, please reach out on [Discord](https://discord.com/invite/tcvwpjfnZx)!
+Also, if you are interested in writing a guest post for the DataMiner blog, please reach out on [Discord](https://discord.com/invite/tcvwpjfnZx)!